chaseofthejungle/types-of-databases/README.md

 | **Caching** | By searching for data in a memory cache, performance of reads can be improved (no need to request data from a database, preserving time and memory). |
 | **Sharding** | This splits rows/records and columns/fields across multiple servers/devices, potentially providing load balancing. |
 | **Replications** | This also provides load balancing by replicating data (for reading purposes) across multiple servers/devices.
 Write responsibilities can still be allocated to one database (the 'primary' database) to preserve data integrity. |

-TODO: Add overviews for each example in Section 1.